atollee/atollee-testkit-fhir-r6/README.md

    git clone https://github.com/atollee/atollee-testkit-fhir-r6.git
    cd atollee-testkit-fhir-r6
    ```
 2. Edit `config.ts` with your server details and OAuth credentials.
+You can use any text editor of your choice.
+For example:
    ```
    nano src/tests/config.ts
    ```